octue/octue-sdk-python/docs/source/running_services_locally.rst

   - Via the CLI
   - By using the ``octue`` library in a python script

-- Start your service as a child, allowing it to answer any number of questions from any other Octue service:
+- Start your service as a child, allowing it to answer any number of questions from any other Twined service:

   - Via the CLI